AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

 - Added in-client iniswapping via a dropdown menu that refers to `iniswaps.ini`
 - Added a visible Music Display - Now you don't need to scroll through IC logs to see what's playing!
 - Added customizable emote button sizes (used to be hardcoded as a 40x40 button)
+- Added a Sound Effects dropdown menu.
+No more need to tie Sound Effects to specific sprites (but you still can if you want to)!
 ### courtroom_config.ini
 ```ini
 ; The scrolling music name display